BenWard/benward-web/jekyll/_posts/blog/2012/2012-03-24-unfinished-again.md

 ---

-There's an awful lot more to cover about the how and why of building a site this way.
+There's an awful lot more to write about the how and why of building a site this way.
 There are costs to it to, of course.
 For now though, I'm really pleased with my redesign.
-There's infinitely more to do, but I rather hope you like what I've done with it.
-There's a lot more to write, so here are some forthcoming posts that you should hassle me about if it seems like too much time has passed:
+There's more to do, and it will never be “done”, but I rather hope you like what I've made.
+Here are some forthcoming post summaries that you should hassle me about if it seems like I've forgotten to write them:

 * Experience with Jekyll, ruby, git and how everything currently in the back works.
 There are various hacks and plug-ins I've made for Jekyll I can repackage and share.
 * The design philosophy behind the site.
 It's very simple, and I want to draw attention to how and why.
 There's no numerical pagination, for example.